 God has given us both his promise and his oath.
 These two things are unchangeable because it is impossible for God to lie.
 Therefore, we who have fled to him for refuge can take new courage, for we can hold on to his promise with confidence.
 This confidence is like a strong and trustworthy anchor for our souls.
 It leads us through the curtain of heaven into God’s inner sanctuary. — Hebrews 6:18-19

 A symbol points beyond itself to something significant.
-For instance, the flag of the United States symbolizes the fifty current states with stars and the thirteen original states with bars.
-The most common symbol of the Christian faith is the cross, which points unerringly to the central doctrine of Christianity—that the Lord Jesus died and rose again for our redemption.
+For instance, the flag of the United States symbolizes the 50 current states with stars and the 13 original states with bars.
+Similarly, the most common symbol of the Christian faith is the cross—which points unerringly to the central doctrine of Christianity—that the Lord Jesus died and rose again for our redemption.

 For further study: Hebrews 6:13-20

 Content taken from The One Year Book of Devotions for Men by Stuart Briscoe.
 Copyright ©2000.
 Used by permission of Tyndale House Publishers.
 All rights reserved.